ivder/LabelMeYoloConverter/README.md

 # LabelMeYoloConverter
-Convert LabelMe Annotation Tool JSON format to YOLO text file format
+Convert LabelMe Annotation Tool JSON format to YOLO text file format.
+Tested for YOLOv3

 Put your dataset (image and JSON format) in dataset/ Output will be saved in result/